 However, Chainlink wants to solve these issues through the use of the oracle nodes.
 These oracles are meant to form a trustless and robust network where off-chain data can easily be accessed and verified.
 The node operators have their historical and real-time performance immutably stored on the network for all to see.

-Chainlink received a major vote of confidence by forming a partnership with SWIFT.
+Chainlink received a major vote of confidence by forming a partnership with the software giant Oracle.
 Chainlink also became an official cloud partner of Google which will place all its bigquery data on the blockchain by using a Chainlink smart oracle.

 Through its partnerships, Chainlink is able to support numerous complex use cases with insurance, market data, retail payments, and events data being just a few of them.

 Link is the native currency of Chainlink and is also one of the best performing altcoins.
 It is an ERC20 token with additional ERC 223 functionality and is mainly used to compensate the off-chain nodes.

 Metronome is one particular crypto project when it comes to blockchain interoperability.
 It proposes a system in which a cryptocurrency can exist on multiple blockchains simultaneously.
 As a matter of fact, once it’s transferred to another blockchain, a currency can still go on even in the event where it’s original blockchain gets shut down.

 And besides most crypto projects, Metronome is inflationary.

 - Although blockchain interoperability is not as hyped these days, this characteristic is extremely important for the third generation of Blockchain.